sathia27/sathia27.github.com/_posts/2019-04-11-cap-theorm.md

 **Partition tolerance** is required in modern distributed systems

-This problem can be solved by having multi node system.
+This problem can be solved by having multi-node system.
 In particular, the CAP theorem implies that in the presence of a network partition, one has to choose between **consistency** and **availability**.

 *Note*: There are some database like Oracle which even doesn't support P (network partitioning).
 You can achieve partitioning using third party tools like Shareplex.